himanshu-is-noob/Webcraft_Compitition/README.md

 # Webcraft_Compitition
-This repository is created to share Webcraft project , Organized by Manipal Institute of Technology Manipal
+This repository is created to share Webcraft project , Organized by Manipal Institute of Technology Manipal .
+Simple task to clone a Web Page